 Figure 10 is a screenshot of an interactive choropleth showing the average sentiment of each US state.
 The state with the highest sentiment is Vermont, which is in dark blue, and the state with the lowest sentiment is South Dakota in dark red.
 It is important to reiterate that all states had scores above 0.
 The scale in Figure 10 is meant to contrast the minor differences showing how positive the sentiment of each state is.

 Figure 11 shows the electoral map of the 2020 US Presidential Election results for a visual comparison of sentiments against political standing of each US state.
 Table 19 shows the sentiments of blue states versus red states.
 It can be seen that tweets from blue states have an average sentiment of 0.46, which is only slightly more positive than red states with an average sentiment of 0.448.
 As the average sentiments of blue and red states are relatively similar, we are unable to identify any correlation between political standing and sentiments towards low-carbon energy sources.

-10
+Figure 10: Choropleth showing average sentiment of US states